bootladder/blog/jekyll/_posts/2018-01-21-jenkins-uses-too-much-ram.md

 Well it works, pretty obvious.

 Just remember folks, 1GB RAM is easily plenty and easily nothing.
 Pay attention to how much your stupid high level frameworks and languages use.

+# Consolidating the "publish" directories

+I'm using Jenkins to build my binaries and then publish them somewhere.
+I tried both SSH (scp) and web server (wget) and the annoying thing is the hard coded paths.
+Basically when I had 3 Jenkins instances they each published to a place with a different name.
+But now they're all 1 instance, publishing to a place with a new name different from all 3.
+And, all the jobs refer to some named place to publish the built binaries.
+So that means I have to change every job to publish to a ne place.